 Future sensitivity analyses may test the sensitivity of loading analysis assumptions.
-Standard USACE practice is to assume that for each foot of additional channel depth, a vessel will load on average 0.7 feet deeper.
+The study team assumed each foot of additional channel depth leads to vessels loading 0.7 feet deeper on average.
 This assumption is applied to all vessels in the benefitting vessel classes (PPX3 and PPX4).
-How vessel classes change operating behavior based on project features is a critical assumption in all deep draft navigation studies; however, there is significant uncertainty surrounding this input.
+How vessel classes change operating behavior based on project features is a critical assumption in all deep draft navigation studies; however, there is uncertainty surrounding this input.
 While testing this assumption on a national scale is outside the scope of the study, testing the impact of changes to this assumption could improve the robustness of the findings.